Saliency Maps for Deep Learning: Vanilla Gradient

 Those pixel-wise derivative values are what we use to generate our heatmap.
 The high positive values are near-red, the high negative values are near-blue, and the pixels that have a derivative near zero (thus not making much of an impact on the output class when the pixel is changed) are near-white.

 You could even calculate the saliency map of an image to a class other than its label.
-For example, we see here what parts of this image of a 7
+For example, we see here what parts of this image of a 7contribute to the 1 class.

 The last step, rendering, isn’t conceptually important, but I encourage you to take a peak at my GitHub repo if you’re curious to understand how it works.